-\begin{rmk} In the previous lemma we found ourself more comfortable to work with dagger affinoid algebras instead of dagger affinoid spaces.
-This can be somewhat confusing and can make harder to see the geometrical aspect of the discussion.
-So for the convenience of the reader we put the dual diagram of the maps that we found above to help to visualize what is happening
+\begin{rmk} In the previous lemma we used dagger affinoid algebras instead of dagger affinoid spaces.
+This can be confusing if one wants to grasp the geometrical aspects of the discussion.
+For the convenience of the reader we put the dual diagram of maps that we discussed so far to help to visualize what is happening